kalkin413/hum-4/week03.md

 - natural or physical
 - moral or political

-moral inequality os socially constructed difference (not biological or natural)
+moral inequality is socially constructed difference (not biological or natural)
 - moral worth that we ascribe to people based on our perception of difference
 - artificial construct that impacts how we think of ourselves (in comparison to others), our moral value (in comparison to others), and our social entitlements (in comparison to others)